Event-Driven Architecture, Distributed Systems, Data Streaming, Kafka, CDC

 Cleanup Strategy: Decide how long to retain published events in the outbox table.
 Options include immediate deletion after publishing, time-based retention for debugging, or archival to separate storage for compliance.

 Idempotency: Consumers must handle duplicate event delivery gracefully.
 While the outbox pattern provides at-least-once delivery, network issues or reprocessing scenarios can cause duplicates.
-Design consumers with idempotent processing logic.
+Design consumers with idempotent processing logic using techniques like deduplication keys or idempotency tokens.

 Testing: Simulate failure scenarios (database rollbacks, broker unavailability, CDC lag) in testing environments to validate the complete event publishing pipeline.